 Evergreen Sustainability Fellowship

 Evergreen graduate students who are interested in environmental sustainability issues and want to accomplish a sustainability-related project or research are invited to apply for an Evergreen Sustainability Fellowship.
-In 2013, multiple awards ranging from $2500-$3333 are available to fund projects during the Spring or Summer quarter of 2013.
+In 2014, multiple awards worth up to $4000 are available to fund projects during the Spring and/or Summer quarter of 2014.
 This award is given as a one-time grant that is disbursed through financial aid and is to be used toward tuition and expenses incurred for working on the project.

 Project eligibility varies by program, as follows:

 MPA students: Capstone projects.
 A research-oriented project must include a service or work component.

 MES Students: Students who want to assist with a sustainability project or research are encouraged to apply.
 A research-oriented project must include a service or work component that will improve environmental sustainability efforts either on- or off-campus.
 For on-campus projects, please consult the Office of Sustainability (867-6913 or firstname.lastname@example.org) regarding possible projects.
 Students may earn up to four internship credits for this project.
 Students who submit a project with their employer must propose a project outside of their job duties.

 MiT Students: Acceptable projects include either:

 - A curriculum unit developed and taught during spring student teaching on a sustainability issue which includes an action component or

 - A master’s project which includes relevant research on a social and/or environmental aspect of sustainability and its applications to the classroom.

 At the end of the applicable quarter, the student must provide a 3-5 page written project summary report which “tells the story” of the project to (1) the Sustainability Fellowship contact person (Scott Morgan, email@example.com) and (2) the Office of Advancement (Megan Oczkewicz at firstname.lastname@example.org).